Prime Minister & French President to attend 6th June inauguration

 The Élysée Palace and Downing Street have confirmed both the French President & Prime Minister will attend the inauguration of the British Normandy Memorial on 6th June, the 75th anniversary of D-Day.

-The ceremony, including the unveiling of the D-Day Sculpture by David Williams-Ellis, will be held at the site in Ver-sur-Mer at 08.30am local time.
+The ceremony, including the unveiling of the D-Day Sculpture by David Williams-Ellis, will be held at the site in Ver-sur-Mer.

 The event, overlooking Gold Beach, will be broadcast live by UK and world media.